rogerkirkness/writing/_posts/2023-01-01-futureschooling.md

 ---

-Futureschooling aims to develop children with high and accurate aspirations for themselves.
+Futureschooling aims to develop children with high and accurate aspirations.
 This involves developing a sense of self, and maximizing that self against what you decide to value to a satisfying degree.
 The goal is to become great at whatever you choose to pursue.
-As I reflect on my experience as an unschooler ([here](https://rogerkirkness.com/unschooling)), I plan to use futureschooling to guide my own children's development.
+As I reflect on [my experience as an unschooler](https://rogerkirkness.com/unschooling), I plan to use futureschooling to guide my children's development.

 ### Principle #1: Determined Optimism
 Peter Thiel outlined a framework for thinking about determinism and optimism.
 Where one can choose to be either determinate or indeterminate, and optimistic or pessimistic, futureschooling prefers determinate optimism.
 Which amounts to a belief that the future will be better if we build it.